amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

 **Vertex / Nodes ($$v$$)**

-Something should be a `Node` if it can:
+Something should be a `Vertex / Node` if it can:
 - Fail or degrade independently
 - Participate in fault propagation
 - Have relationships with multiple other entities